 1. Vaccination tracking will be a top priority.

 Despite a temporary halt to the federal vaccine mandate for employees, more employers will be focused on monitoring the health status of their workers.
 Tracking vaccination status and/or test results will be the number-one issue in 2022.
 As booster shots become the norm and the world deals with the uncertainty of new Covid variants, finding the right technology to monitor who is in compliance with the company policy will be critical.
-It will not be confined to workers, either.
-Your staff needs to feel equally safe when new people walk in the door.
-That’s why more hotels and restaurants will require guests and customers to provide evidence of vaccination2, too.

 2. Waiting for a paycheck will be part of the past.